How to buy a house out of state

 You can begin initial research about your new state online, John says.
 Family or friends who live in the area can also be a resource for information.
 You’ll want to learn about:

 - Affordability – The housing market in your new state could be cheaper or costlier than where you currently live, so explore the local market to get a sense of what homes are going for.
 One good place to start is the local or regional Realtor association, which typically publishes the latest home price data.
-It can be smart to consult with a tax professional, as well, to learn about any differences in state or property taxes.
-You can use Bankrate’s cost of living calculator to see home price and cost of living information for certain cities.
+You can use Bankrate’s cost of living calculator to see home prices and cost of living information for certain cities.

 - Neighborhoods – If you don’t know which neighborhood you want to buy a home in, consider what’s important to you in a community, such as the schools, public transit or walkability.
 Have an understanding of the school district boundaries, too.
 With a quick search, you can find several websites with neighborhood rankings and information, and for an insider’s perspective, check out local Facebook groups or Nextdoor.